 - Three new species of the genus Mirpurina Ortea were collected during the expedition – Mirpurina antoniogonzalezi, Mirpurina ruanoi and Mirpurina delgadoi.

-A must-see documentary, portraying the scientific breakthroughs and the richness of marine life of the Sal Island.
+Also accompanying the team, to produce a documentary, was Rafael Herrera, recognized for his work on David Attenborough’s “Blue Planet” series.
+This must-see documentary portrays the scientific breakthroughs and the richness of marine life of the Sal Island.

 that we are doing

 The one hundred and seven-foot superyacht Green Eyes and the professional sailing team on board the VO65 Racing for the Planet walked away with line honours after two days and...